Article 1 The Body Constituted

 The Ombuds and Appeals Committee shall:

-Receive complaints from Members of the Party regarding decisions made by organized Units or Functionaries of the Party which affect their rights as members, or concerns regarding Party governance.
+Receive complaints from Members of the Party regarding decisions made by organized Units or Functionaries of the Party that affect their rights as members, or concerns regarding Party governance.

 Decide whether or not to accept and deal with each complaint, and inform the complainant of the decision.